 One of the earliest gospels to appear, but not necessarily the first gospel, was The Gospel of Mark (c 65-70 AD).
 This was one of the earliest attempts, to establish what would later become orthodox Christian dogma.
 Mark originally stopped at the empty tomb [Mark 16: 8], but sometime later, it was extended for obvious reasons [interpolated].
 This short extension [Mark 16: 9-20] includes various sightings of a resurrected Jesus, and a brief reference to Jesus’ ascension to heaven, and it is essentially, a quick paraphrasing of the last chapter of Luke’s Gospel.

 I couldn’t help noticing in the earlier stages of my investigation, that the four official Gospels seemed to increase progressively, both in their degree of boldness, and in their degree of sophistication.
 Mark was a relatively basic attempt to explain Jesus’ ministry years, and it portrays Jesus as a simple envoy, sent by God to offer enlightenment about the impending apocalypse.
 The other two synoptic gospels [Matthew & Luke], appearing about ten years after Mark, presumably from different early churches, both went a stage further than Mark, and portrayed Jesus as the son of God, born of a virgin.
 Unfortunately, neither of these authors knew their conflicting accounts of the virgin birth, would later appear side by side in the newly canonized New Testament.
+The early Christian church mitigated the potential embarrassment by inserting Mark between Matthew & Luke.
 John, the last of the four official Gospels c 95 AD, drops the virgin-birth idea and portrays Jesus as the word made flesh [God], and as The Lamb of God, who willingly goes to his death to absolve the world of sin etc. John underlines this Lamb of God theme, by having Jesus die on Friday afternoon, The Day of Preparation, instead of in the early hours Saturday morning, as per the three earlier synoptic Gospels.

 It was now fairly clear to me, why there were many gospels around by the end of that first century AD, and why the Jerusalem resurrection, and the multiple post-resurrection sightings as advocated by Paul in 1-Corinthians 15:3-9, were a common feature of all such gospels.
 Each version, was customized by each early church, in a slightly different fashion, and four of these versions were eventually canonized and became part of the New Testament.
 The rest, including the gospels of Thomas and of Mary, were apparently consigned to the dustbin of history, but even now, I have no real idea why.
 Presumably, it was all down to politics and power struggles, with the usual winners and losers, that you always get in such circumstances.